Liv Morgan: NXT (2014–2017)

 In 2014, after being discovered at Joe DeFranco's gym in Wyckoff, New Jersey, Daddio signed a contract with WWE, assigning her to their developmental territory, NXT in October 2014.
 She made her first televised appearance at the NXT TakeOver: Rival pay-per-view on February 11, 2015, as a planted fan who jumped on Tyler Breeze during his entrance.
 She appeared at NXT TakeOver: Unstoppable on May 20, again as part of Breeze's entrance.
-In October 2015, she briefly worked under the ring name Marley,<ref name="marley" debuting on the November 4 episode of NXT, where she worked as a jobber and lost to Eva Marie.
+In October 2015, she began working as a face singles wrestler.
+Initially performing under the ring name "Marley",<ref name="marley" Daddio made her in-ring debut on the November 4 episode of NXT, where she worked as a jobber and lost to Eva Marie.

-On the December 2 episode of NXT, Daddio made her return under the new ring name Liv Morgan, losing to Emma.
+On the December 2 episode of NXT, Daddio made her return under the new ring name "Liv Morgan", losing to Emma.
 On the January 13, 2016, episode of NXT, Morgan competed in a battle royal to determine the number one contender to Bayley's NXT Women's Championship, which was won by Carmella.
 On the August 31 episode of NXT, Morgan picked up her first televised singles win, defeating Aliyah.
-She later began a rivalry with The Iconic Duo (Billie Kay and Peyton Royce), with both women confronting her following her match, leading to a match between Morgan and Kay two weeks later, which Kay won after interference by Royce.
+She later began a rivalry with the Iconic Duo (Billie Kay and Peyton Royce), with both women confronting her following her match, leading to a match between Morgan and Kay two weeks later, which Kay won after interference by Royce.
 She then competed against Royce on the November 16 episode of NXT, which ended in a disqualification after Kay interfered in the match, attacking Morgan and Aliyah until Ember Moon made the save.
 The three faced off in a six-person tag team match against Kay, Royce, and Daria Berenato on the November 23 episode of NXT, with Morgan's team coming out victorious.